bombbomb/bombbomb-csharp-openapi/docs/EmailsApi.md

 <a name="createprintingpressemail"></a>
 # **CreatePrintingPressEmail**
-> void CreatePrintingPressEmail (string templateId, string content, bool? replace, string videoId = null, string subjectLine = null)
+> void CreatePrintingPressEmail (string templateId, string content, string emailId = null, string videoId = null, string subjectLine = null)

 Create an Email with Printing Press

-Prints an email using the template id and content to the users account.If a video id, is include it will replace any video placeholders with that video.
+Prints an email using the template id and content to the users account.If a video id is included, it will replace any video placeholders with that video.

 ### Example
 ```csharp